danpla/ddb_copy_info/README.md

 Before compiling, ensure you have DeaDbeeF's API headers (`deadbeef/deadbeef.h` and `deadbeef/gtkui_api.h`).
-Both build systems provide a `DEADBEEF_INC` option to provide additional search paths.
+Both build systems provide a `DEADBEEF_INC` option to add extra search paths.

 Obviously, you'll also need a dev package of GTK+.